 Do likewise for the latitude.
 Remember that these data are compulsory to locate a position on the map.

-Next, insert the Address fields.
+Next, insert the Address fields, Post title, and marker icon.

 We also have a field for marker icons